Restless legs syndrome: Medications

-Both the 2021 algorithm for the treatment of RLS published by members of the Scientific and Medical Advisory Board of the RLS Foundation in the Mayo Clinic Proceedings, and the 2024 American Academy of Sleep Medicine Practice Guidelines recommend the use of low-dose opioids for the treatment of refractory RLS, with the caveat that, although opioids are highly effective, "reasonable precautions should be taken in light of the opioid epidemic."
-Among the opioids and their suggested doses are tramadol, codeine, morphine, oxycodone, hydrocodone, methadone (all of which are schedule II), and buprenorphine (a schedule III partial opioid-receptor agonist with a lower risk of causing respiratory depression or dependence, compared with the full-agonist opioids.
+Both the 2021 algorithm for the treatment of RLS published by the Restless Legs Syndrome Foundation, and the 2025 American Academy of Sleep Medicine Practice Guidelines recommend the use of low-dose opioids for the treatment of refractory RLS, with the caveat that, although opioids are highly effective, "reasonable precautions should be taken in light of the opioid epidemic".
+Among the opioids and their suggested doses are tramadol, codeine, morphine, oxycodone, hydrocodone, methadone (all of which are schedule II), and buprenorphine (a schedule III partial opioid-receptor agonist with a lower risk of causing respiratory depression or dependence, compared with the full-agonist opioids).
 The only data publicly available on the use of buprenorphine in the treatment of RLS are two posters presented at the 2019 and 2023 Associated Professional Sleep Society's meetings.
 In the first, Forbes et al presented preliminary open-label data from five men and two women, with an average age of 68 years, who had experienced RLS symptoms for a mean of 30+ years and been treated for 10+ years using a mean of nine drugs.
 The severity of both RLS and insomnia decreased significantly according to the IRLSSG Rating Scale scores and Insomnia Severity Index (31.1 ± 6.7 at baseline to 4 ± 8 and 19.8 ± 6.1 to 1.3 ± 1.9, respectively).
 In the second study, Berkowsi and colleagues presented data from a retrospective study of 55 patients who had been started on buprenorphine for the treatment of severe RLS.
-Mean IRLSSG severity scores decreased from 27.8 at baseline to 11.4 at 1 year and allowed most of those patients on dopamine receptor agonists who had developed augmentation to discontinue the dopamine receptor agonists.
+Mean IRLSSG severity scores decreased from 27.8 at baseline to 11.4 at 1 year, and allowed most of those patients on dopamine receptor agonists who had developed augmentation to discontinue the dopamine receptor agonists.

 Benzodiazepines, such as diazepam or clonazepam, are not generally recommended, and their effectiveness is unknown or contradictory.
-They, however, are sometimes still used as a second-line treatment, as add-on agents.
+They are, however, sometimes still used as a second-line treatment, as add-on agents.
 Other treatments have also been explored, such as valproate, carbamazepine, perampanel, and dipyridamole, but are either not effective or have insufficient data to support their use.